futuredapp/arkitekt/README.md

     activity.someInjectedClass = mockk()
 }
 ```
-See [these tests]([https://github.com/thefuntasty/mvvm-android](https://github.com/thefuntasty/mvvm-android/tree/3.x/example/src/sharedTest/java/com/thefuntasty/mvvmsample/ui)) in `example` module for more detailed samples of espresso test that can be executed as local unit tests or connected android tests.
+See [these tests]([https://github.com/futuredapp/arkitekt](https://github.com/futuredapp/arkitekt/tree/4.x/example/src/sharedTest/java/app/futured/sample/ui)) in `example` module for more detailed samples of espresso test that can be executed as local unit tests or connected android tests.

 # Templates

-Our MVVM framework requires several files to be created with each new Activity or Fragment.
+Arkitekt framework requires several files to be created with each new Activity or Fragment.
 To make the process of screen creation smooth, our framework is shipped with a template module.
-It contains templates for creating "MVVM Activity" and "MVVM Fragment" via Android Studio GUI.
+It contains templates for creating "Arkitekt Activity" and "Arkitekt Fragment" via Android Studio GUI.

 To import templates into Android Studio follow these steps:

 **On Mac/Linux**

  1. Add plugin into your project Gradle file
 ```
 plugins {
-    id "com.thefuntasty.mvvm.android-templates" version "LatestVersion" }
+    id "app.futured.arkitekt.templates" version "LatestVersion" }
 ```
  2. Sync Gradle dependencies